0BananaBig0/from_gcc_to_cpp/docs/FileIOs.md

 #### `std::cout`

-1. `std::cout` is the standard output stream used for writing data to the console, typically using narrow characters (`char`).
+1. `std::cout` is the standard output stream used for writing data to the console, typically **buffered** and using narrow characters (`char`).
-2. It's used to display output to the user, such as text, numbers, or formatted data.
+2. It is used to display output to the user, such as text, numbers, or formatted data.
 3. Data written to `std::cout` is stored in memory and written to the console when the buffer is full or flushed.
+4. Its output **can be redirected to a file** using the terminal operator `>`.
+5. When its output is redirected to a file, these messages do not appear on the terminal.

 #### `std::wcout`